UC Irvine Medical School Admissions:

 UC Irvine Medical School – Interview Format:

 Get tips and tricks to ace multiple mini interviews.
-Read our blog on 5 tips to ace MMIs!
+Read our blogs on how to prepare for MMI interviews and traditional medical school interviews.

 Read our 2 popular MMI blogs here: